Saints fantasy sit & start: Preseason edition

 Alvin Kamara

-The NFL is suspending Alvin Kamara three games for his role in a fight outside a Las Vegas nightclub in 2022.
+The NFL is suspending Alvin Kamara three games for his role in an altercation outside a Las Vegas nightclub in 2022.
 Kamara met with NFL commissioner Roger Goodell earlier this week.
 Fantasy teams know exactly what they’re getting when drafting Kamara.
 For much of the summer, he was a major questionable doubt, surrounding his status.

 Jameis Winston started the first three games of 2022 for the Saints and unfortunately sustained four fractures in his back in Week 4.
 Winston was never reinstated as the starter even after his back had healed due to the severity and nature of the injury.
 The 29-year-old does have a strong arm and 80 NFL starts under his belt, but sometimes his timing and accuracy comes into question.
 Winston is set to backup duty again now that the Saints have added Derek Carr.